What to know about insurance agent licenses and bonds

 Some of them limit the number of times you can take a licensing test in a year.
 They all require in-person testing, fingerprinting, and background checks.
 Many states also require a surety bond.

-Let’s take a look at the insurance exam and license information in four different states to see how their insurance laws compare.
+Let’s take a look at insurance exams and licensing in four different states to see how their insurance laws compare.

 How to get an insurance license in California

-California requires 20 hours of pre-license education for either a property and casualty license or a life, accident, and health license—plus 12 hours on ethics and the California insurance code.
+California requires 20 hours of pre-licensing education for either a property and casualty insurance license or a life, accident, and health license—plus 12 hours on ethics and the California insurance code.

-After passing the test, the state requires a fingerprinting and background check before applying for a license with the state.
+After passing the test, the state requires fingerprinting and a background check before you can apply for a license.

 How to get an insurance license in Florida